keithbuhler/dissertation-story/4 Normativity of Human Nature.md

 However, the concept of 'rationality' is new.
 We use terms like 'reason' and ratio as abstractions to describe a set of capacities we notice in ourselves.
 For example, activities that get called 'rational' are activities such as to observe, perceive as, create, reflect, decide, determine, abstract, infer, explain, deduce, remember, predict, criticize, praise, blame, admonish, and so on.

 #### Rationality  2
 What are our rational capacities?
-First, speech.[@deacon1998symbolic] Aristotle observed that, "Man alone of the animals possesses speech."
+First, speech.[@deacon1998symbolic] Aristotle observed that, "Man alone of the animals possesses speech."^[*Politics*, 1.1253a.]
 Though other animals have speech and communication, nothing in modern science has superceded or contradicted the observation (obvious to anyone) that human speech is different.
 Other animals that communicate use non-grammatical closed systems with a small, finite set of symbols.^[Communication systems used by other animals such as bees or apes are closed systems that consist of a finite, usually very limited, number of possible ideas that can be expressed.
 In contrast, human language is open-ended and productive, meaning that it allows humans to produce a vast range of utterances from a finite set of elements, and to create new words and sentences.]
 Our language is unique: it is grammatical, open-ended, recursive, and productive.

 We are animals who speak.
 Through our animality comes a sensitivity to our surroundings, the ability to see the sun and moon which are millions (or hundreds of thousands) of miles away, to hear our fellow creatures, and to "take in" the whole cosmos into consciousness.
 Through speech comes a whole second cosmos of culture.
 Through speech comes intentionality in all its forms.
 Through speech comes communication ("pass the salt"), distinct languages and cultures (about 5,000 distinct languages), self-consciousness ("who am I?"), abstraction ("all grass is green"), science, philosophy, religion, mythology, technology and more.
 Perhaps even art and music arise from the rational capacity to direct our actions to create not only what instinct demands but whatever the imagination can invent.[@orians2008nature.
 Orians says that "Americans spend more money on music than on sex or prescription drugs."]